mrisher/smtp-sts/mta-sts.md

 and may thus continue to use old, previously cached versions.
 Recipients should thus expect a policy will continue to be used by senders until both the HTTPS and TXT endpoints are updated and the TXT record's TTL has passed.

+### Policy Revocation

+Senders MUST treat a policy with a max_age of 0 as a revocation: they should purge any previously cached policy and proceed to deliver mail to the recipient domain as though it never had an STS policy.

 ## Policy Discovery & Authentication